datacamp/community-courses-intro-to-data.world-in-python/chapter1.md

 Do you remember the plot of the last exercise?
 Let's make an even cooler plot!

-A dataset of movies, `movies`, is available in the workspace.
+A dataset of movies, `movies`, is available in the workspace. second try.

 *** =instructions
 - The first function, `np.unique()`, uses the `unique()` function of the `numpy` package to get integer values for the movie genres.
 You don't have to change this code, just have a look!